-I heard the audience tell Harpriya, a stand-up comedian, that her act made their day and made them feel lighter about the monotonous struggles of life.
-One member of the audience even remarked that attending her stand-up act had made her forget her chronic knee pain.
+I heard the audience tell Stand-up comic Harpriya Bains that her act had made their day, and made them feel lighter about the monotonous struggles of life.
+One member of the audience even remarked that attending the show had made her forget her chronic knee pain.

-“My husband went to the same school as your husband,” was the trump card I used to be invited over for coffee.
-We talked about her journey as a stand-up comedian, a full-time mom, artist, interior decorator and a mind blowing cook (a tray full of home made snacks came with the coffee) and more.
+“My husband went to the same school as your husband,” was the trump card I used to get invited over for coffee.
+We talked about her journey as a stand-up comedian, full-time mom, artist, interior decorator and a mind blowing cook (a tray full of home made snacks came with the coffee), and more.

 Stand-up comedian at the age of 39?
 How did that happen?

 The bug bit me in Goa.
-I lived in Goa for about 2 years and used to watch a lot of stand-up.
+I lived there for 2 years and watched a lot of stand-up.
 I felt I could try my hand at it since I had always been comfortable doing theatre and emcee through college.
 Once when I took my parents for the Amit Tandon show, on getting back my mother casually said to me, “When you are in a really good mood na, you can also do something like this.”
 I don’t know what she meant by “really good mood”, but the very thought of it got me in a good mood.